nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 1. Initial launch
     1. Download the jar file and copy into an empty folder.
     2. Double click the jar file
-    > :information_source: You can also open the cmd terminal from windows or bash terminal from linux/mac os and key in ```java -jar jarname.jar``` to access the application.
+    > :information_source: You can also open the cmd terminal from windows or bash terminal from linux/mac os and key in ```java -jar WhenFree-2.1.jar``` to access the application.

     **Expected: The CLI application would be running with our logo: WhenFree.**